HadoukenIO/notifications-service/README.md

 ### Features
 * Create notifications
 * Clear and dismiss notifications
-* Attach handlers for create and close events, and notification interactions
+* Attach handlers for when notifications are created, closed, and interacted with
 * Persist notifications in the Notification Center

 ## Getting Started